Key takeaways

 The bottom line

-There are plenty of reasons to pick a flat-rate cash back credit card, including if you just don’t want to juggle more than one card.
-After all, flat-rate cards let you earn a higher-than-average rewards rate on all your purchases and bills.
-In the meantime, they can also help you simplify your life and finances.
+There are plenty of reasons to pick a flat-rate cash back credit card.
+After all, flat-rate cards let you earn a higher-than-average rewards rate on all your purchases and bills, while also helping you simplify your life and finances.

-You can still try to earn as much cash back as possible, even if that just means finding a few more bills you can easily pay with your rewards credit card.
-By clicking through shopping portals, taking advantage of special card issuer offers and pairing your flat-rate card with a card with bonus categories, the difference could add up to hundreds of dollars in additional cash back each year.
+Regardless of the card you choose, there are always opportunities to maximize the cash back you earn, even if that just means finding a few more bills you can easily pay with your rewards credit card.
+By clicking through shopping portals, taking advantage of special card issuer offers and pairing your flat-rate card with a card with bonus categories, these strategies could add up to hundreds of dollars in additional cash back each year.

-*The information about the Chase Freedom Unlimited® and Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate.com.
-The card details have not been reviewed or approved by the card issuer.
+*Information about the Chase Freedom Flex and Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate.
+Card details have not been reviewed or approved by the card issuer.

 For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.